-Explore all of the hippest cafes in gentrified Seongsu which will all be heated and cosy; Shop til you drop at 24 hour Dongdaemun, tourist-friendly Myeongdong or the largest underground shopping mall Starfield COEX.
+Explore all of the hippest cafes in gentrified Seongsu which will all be heated and cosy; Shop till you drop at in any of the malls including the largest underground shopping mall Starfield COEX.

 Explore all the best food markets like indoor Gwangjang, Noryangjin Fish Market or Garak Wholesale Food Market.
 Take a cooking class, watch a show, visit a museum or explore UNESCO sites.

 You can practically do all the things on our Guide to Seoul, so check it out and don’t forget to fill out the form and select the time of year to get a personalised guide!

 If you want more of a guided trip around Seoul, here’s a great Seoul guided tour for 2+ people where you can chat to the guide to create a perfect customised itinerary.
 Here’s more of an historic tour of the capital and here are discounted rates to theme parks and museums.

 Go ice skating or sledding in and around Seoul

 There are makeshift ice rinks and permanent ones to play around in Seoul as well as other parts of the country.
 They get quite packed on any day of the week, but weekends should be avoided as you may have to wait in a long queue in unpleasant weather.